-To maintain compatibility with the other ecosystem services maps, the weighted scores were scaled on a 0 to 100 scale, relative to values present within the mapped area.
+To maintain compatibility with the other ecosystem services maps, the weighted scores were scaled on a 0 to 100 scale relative to values present within the mapped area.

-The majority of Buckinghamshire has a medium to low food production capacity (yellow/light blue in Figure 15).
-This is due to the predominant Agricultural Land Classification for the region being Grade 3, along with significant areas of Grade 4.
-The high (orange to red) food production areas are areas of Grade 2 and 1 land, which is predominantly down to arable and likely to be highly productive.
-Urban areas have a very low production capacity reflecting the limited production resulting from gardens (clearly this can be high in some cases, but it is beyond the scope of this project to consider this).
+Food production is low in the south (blue areas in Figure 15), an area dominated by the urban centre of Milton Keynes town.
+In contrast, food production is medium to high in the northern part of the study area (yellow and orange areas in Figure 15), where arable and improved grassland dominates.
+This is due to the predominant Agricultural Land Classification for the region being Grade 3, along with significant areas of Grade 2.
+The relatively high (orange) food production areas are areas of Grade 2 land, which is predominantly down to arable and likely to be highly productive.
+Urban areas have a very low production capacity reflecting the limited production resulting from gardens (clearly, this can be high in some cases, but it is beyond the scope of this project to consider this).